curl/everything-curl/cmdline/progressmeter.md

 The progress meter displays bytes and bytes per second.

-It will also use suffixes for larger amounts of bytes, using the 1024 base system so 1024 is one kilobyte (1K), 2048 is 2K, etc. curl supports these:
+It also uses suffixes for larger amounts of bytes, using the 1024 base system so 1024 is one kilobyte (1K), 2048 is 2K, etc. curl supports these:

 | Suffix  |  Amount | Name      |
 |---------|---------|-----------|